kumud-sharma/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M02-Unit 3 Create and configure a virtual network gateway.md

 4. When prompted, select **Show advanced settings** and then select **Use existing** and choose existing resource group.
 Then select **Create new** against Storage account as well as File Share and provide a unique value in both of the fields and then click on **Create storage**, and wait for the Azure Cloud Shell to initialize.

+5. Navigate to the location that is specified.
+Az-700-Designng-and-Implementing-Microsoft-Azure-Networking-Solutions/Allfiles/Exercises/M02

-4. In the toolbar of the Cloud Shell pane, click the Upload/Download files icon, in the drop-down menu, click Upload and upload the following files azuredeploy.json and azuredeploy.parameters.json into the Cloud Shell home directory.
+6. In the toolbar of the Cloud Shell pane, click the Upload/Download files icon, in the drop-down menu, click Upload and upload the following files azuredeploy.json and azuredeploy.parameters.json into the Cloud Shell home directory.

-5. Deploy the following ARM templates to create the virtual network and subnets needed for this exercise:
+7. Deploy the following ARM templates to create the virtual network and subnets needed for this exercise:

  >Note: Use the RGName as the existing resource group name which was already defined